Facets-cloud/module-development-cli/README.md

 #### Get Output Types

 Retrieve the output types registered in the control plane for the authenticated profile.
+Shows both namespace and name for each output type.

 ```bash
 ftf get-output-types [OPTIONS]